ojaksch/MiSTer_tty2tft/Setup.md

 Ready to rumble?

-- If not already done get the archive from [here](https://drive.google.com/drive/folders/1KByTczqLIjfHOb9TDX-hi4kdtbvZnYc9?usp=sharing) and extract the content to your SD card.
-Insert SD card into your display.
+- Copy the **content** of *SD_card_content* to a reliable SD card.
+While beeing there you can fill up the subdirectorys with your own content.

 - Open a ssh-shell to your MiSTer or open a console at MiSTer and logon.